evansbenj/XT_WW_WZ_WY/7_dN_dS_for_each_gene.md

 ```

+Before I did the next step I had to modify several file names that had a comma and a colon in them.

 # Now subset the exons from the chr7 vcf file, and concatenate them into individual vcfs for each gene

 This is done like this: